rubyworks/dotopts/README.md

 ### Conditional Profiles

-The `.opts` configuration file support profiles via the square brackets.
+The `.option` configuration file support profiles via the square brackets.
 Profiles are chosen via the `$profile` or `$p` environment variable.

 ```